Behind the scenes of my TEDx talk: one panic attack, two wobbly legs, a bit of swearing inside a church bathroom — and an incredible honor

 I’m not one for self talk.
 I should clarify: I’m not one for positive self-talk.
 As silly as it sounds, the day before the TEDx event, I had a talk with my brain.
 I told my brain the audience was on my side.
 I reminded my brain it was a huge honor to give this talk, and that I knew my talk inside and out.
 I had practiced it backward for goodness sakes!
 I told my brain there was no need for my voice to get gravelly.
 And I reminded my brain something Julia told me several times: I might actually enjoy giving the talk.

 Aaron was up north for the weekend, so I had the day to myself to practice and prepare.
 Watson and I took an extra long walk at the dog park.
-I carefully steamed my trousers and the new jacket I purchased for the talk.
+I carefully steamed my trousers and the new jacket I purchased for the occasion.

 I went to bed early to try to get a good night’s sleep.